giantswarm/docs/src/content/use-the-api/kubectl-gs/get-nodepools.md

 Like with all `get` commands in `kubectl`, this command can be used to get details on one item, a node pool in this case, or list several of them.

+**Note:** Currently this command can only be used with vintage installations.
+We [intend](https://github.com/giantswarm/roadmap/issues/1519) to make it available for CAPI installations, to.

 ## Usage

 ### Get a list of node pools {#list}